Payset prespective

 • Small businesses with a global reach

-Debit
+Debit Card Payments

 Debit is the most straight-forward, common method for digital in-person payments for individuals but it is somewhat less popular for B2B payments since you’re less likely to be at the counter ready to tap your card.
-That said, they remain a formidable method for bank to bank payments of any type.
+That said, they remain a formidable method for bank-to-bank of any type.
 Using either a debit card or a credit card as a debit card, is a very common way to make and manage spending.
 It is most popular at brick-and-mortar vendors as well as for micro-businesses without complex banking needs and businesses with mostly local clientele.

 Say you’re a supplier of potatoes and a fry truck operator wants to pay for their weekly shipment…pull out the debit machine.
-For larger transactions they are more rare but not for any particularly good reason other than that they weren’t designed for it and haven’t caught on in that capacity.
+For larger B2B transactions they are more rare but not for any particularly good reason other than that they weren’t designed for it and haven’t caught on in that capacity.

-When it comes down to it, all direct bank debits are essentially going through one of a few paths (either ACH or wire or via the Visa, interac networks etc.).
+When it comes down to it, all direct bank debits are essentially going through one of a few paths (either ACH or wire or via the Visa, Interac networks etc.).
 Whether it’s debit or not is often just a matter of semantics.

 • Built-in fraud protection